Historical protests in America

 • Outcome: Raised awareness about Native American rights, and contributed to the end of the Indian Termination Policy

-The Occupation of Alcatraz was a significant protest led by Native American activists, who cited the Fort Laramie Treaty of 1868 as the basis for their claim to the land.
+The Occupation of Alcatraz was a famous protest in American history led by Native American activists, who cited the Fort Laramie Treaty of 1868 as the basis for their claim to the land.

 The treaty had promised that all retired, abandoned, or out-of-use federal land would be returned to Native Americans.
 When Alcatraz Island, a former federal prison, became surplus property, a group of activists seized the opportunity to reclaim it.